TABLE OF CONTENTS

 Illustrative Summary

 Here is an illustrative summary of five (5) Exercises that can strengthen, tone and shape the gluteus muscles glutes’.
-You can do these exercises on your own when exercising at home or at the gym.
+You can do these exercises on your own when exercising at home or the gym.

 Let’s Sum Up!

-Strong, tone and shapely glutes are one of the desires of many women.
+Strong, toned and shapely glutes are one of the desires of many women.
 While some may opt for surgical procedures to get their desired derriere (to each his own), others will just find natural ways to enhance this seemingly glorified member of the body.
-Nonetheless, there are exercises that can help in this quest.
+Nonetheless, some exercises can help in this quest.
 These include the famous deadlift(especially with weights), the squats, lunges (especially when performed with suspension devices to add more resistance), glute bridges and glute kickbacks which are often perceived as simple but are quite effective at helping you to round out that buttocks to get your desired shape.

-Incorporating these exercises in your routine along with a proper diet will certainly help you on your mission to not only to achieve that toned derriere but also a shapely one.
+Incorporating these exercises in your routine along with a proper diet will certainly help you on your mission to not only achieve that toned derriere but also a shapely one.
 So, Get your fit on!

 You can read more on how to create a fitness routine here as well as more on these exercises that can help to strengthen, tone and shape the gluteal muscles Glutes’ here: